Skip to main content

 Open Science Grid

-Clemson University maintains a strong relationship with the Open Science Grid (OSG) community, contributing computing power to support OSG and sending out many computing jobs to take advantage of the community resource.
-Clemson’s CCIT team has dedicated personnel to support faculty and staff interacting with OSG resources.
+Clemson University maintains a strong relationship with the Open Science Grid (OSG) consortium, contributing computing power to support OSG via OSPool and sending out many computing jobs to take advantage of the community resource.
+Clemson’s RCD team is willing to support faculty and staff interacting with OSG resources.

 Cloud Computing Resources (CloudLab)